Use of Symbolism in A Tale of Two Cities

 Symbolism, in literature, generally implies the use of an idea, an object, a person, an animal or an event in a broader sense than its literal meaning.
 Symbolism is an integral part of literature that is widely used in poetry and fiction.
 It adds an aesthetic beauty to a literary piece of writing.

 A symbol can represent a concept or theme that the author wants to stand out for the reader.
 A single word can represent a symbol, sometime a long sentence, a paragraph, or even a whole piece of writing can be a symbol.
-At start of a story, a symbol might look small and irrelevant, but later readers realize the symbol is there to represent something important to grab the main them of the story.
+At start of a story, a symbol might look small and irrelevant, but later readers realize that the symbol is there to represent something important to grab the main them of the story.

 Symbolism in A Tale of Two Cities

-Symbolism in A Tale of Two Cities has a vital importance in its structure of the story and relates it to history and French Revolution.
+Symbolism in ‘A Tale of Two Cities’ has a vital importance in its structure of the story and relates it to history and French Revolution.
 Charles Dickens uses symbolism in A Tale of Two Cities as an integral part of the plot.
 Charles Dickens artistically packed his novel with the frequent use of significant symbols.
 His symbols represent human conflict and desperation, as well as the decency throughout the novel.
 Dickens’ images and motifs are so strong that they could almost be said to serve as characters in the novel themselves.
 A plenty of images and characters in the novel has a symbolic significance.

-Main Symbols in the Novel A Tale of Two Cities
+Main Symbols in the Novel

-Two cities; England and France, Journey of Mail Coach, Wine, Blood, Madame Defarge’s knitting, Golden thread of Lucie, Grind Stone, La Guillotine, Bastille, The Carmagnole Dancing, Chateau Building of Marquis Evermonde, Echoing Foot Steps, The Shoemaker’s Bench and Tools are the main symbols in A Tale of Two Cities.
+Two cities; England and France, Journey of Mail Coach, Wine, Blood, Madame Defarge’s knitting , Golden thread of Lucie, Grind Stone, La Guillotine, Bastille, The Carmagnole Dancing, Chateau Building of Marquis Evermonde, Echoing Foot Steps, The Shoemaker’s Bench and Tools are the main symbols in A Tale of Two Cities.

-England and France
+England and France : Two Cities

 Opening lines of the novel focuses on two cities.
 “It was the best of times and it was the worst of times” designates these two cities: London and Paris.
-Because, A Tale of Two Cities was a historic novel and story revolves around two cities London and Paris, so both these cities symbolize their countries England and France, respectively.
+Because, A Tale of Two Cities was a historic novel and story revolves around two cities London and Paris, so both these cities symbolize their countries England and France respectively.

 London has its own insecurities though it symbolizes stability and safety.
 England was a safe place for the Manette family and Charles Darnay.
 In historical perspectives, England was a politically stable country.
 In contrast, Paris symbolizes chaos, loss of humanity, and violence.
-Paris also symbolizes callousness from both the aristocracy and the revolutionaries.
+Paris also symbolizes callousness from both the aristocracy as well as the revolutionaries.
 Uncertainty, frustration and despair of hunger turned the entire society into bloodshed where decent people become callous murderers in the name of liberty and revolution.

 Mail Coach